Master-Lyfe/Lucian-s-Lasagna/README.md

 create a time management program /[program to manage time]

-* Every thing is calculated in minutes givens include:
+* Every thing is calculated in minute
+*
+givens include:
+-
 * EXPECTED_MINUTES_IN_OVEN = 40
 * remainingMinutesInOven
 * preparationTimeInMinutes